Spectral stability of V2 centres in sub-micron 4H-SiC membranes: RESULTS AND DISCUSSION

-We also found an increased tendency for spectral wandering of the PLE resonances with a decrease of the membrane thickness.
-Our results indicate that this wandering is slightly more pronounced compared to inversion-symmetry protected group-IV diamond colour centres \cite{Guo2021,Martinez2022}.
-At this point, we mention that this wandering can be counteracted by our previously developed resonance feedback system \cite{Babin2022}, integration of SiC colour centres into p-i-n diodes for stabilising their charge environments \cite{Anderson2019}, and that we have been able to find several V$_\mathrm{Si}^{-}$-centres with only weak spectral wandering in our membrane D2 (\SIrange{0.63}{0.72}{\micro\meter}, see supplementary materials).
+We can also compare V2 centres in our thinnest \SIrange{0.13}{0.25}{\micro\meter} membrane to Germanium vacancy (GeV) centres in \SI{0.11}{\micro\meter} thin diamond membranes \cite{Guo2021}.
+In such membranes, our V2 centres showed linewidths of \SI{\sim150}{\mega\hertz}, which is only \SIrange{6}{11}{} times larger than the lifetime limit, depending on the used optical transition.
+For GeV centres, improved spectral stabilities are expected since their structural inversion symmetry isolates them from electric field fluctuations.
+Indeed, measurements showed an average single-scan linewidths of \SI{95}{\mega\hertz}, which is \SI{\sim4}{} times larger compared to the lifetime limited value of \SI{26}{\mega\hertz} \cite{Bhaskar2017}.
+Similarly, tin-vacancy (SnV) inversion symmetry centres in diamond show very good spectral stability even below \SI{60}{\nano\meter} surface proximity \cite{Martinez2022}.
+For an individual SnV centre in a photonic waveguide, spectral stability measurements revealed single-scan linewidths of \SI{35}{\mega\hertz}.
+This exceeds the lifetime limit only by a factor of $1.63$, even in the presence of off-resonant charge state repumping pulses.
+In summary, while the spectral properties of V2 centres in SiC are slightly more sensitive compared to inversion symmetry defects in diamond, they are still surprisingly robust considering the lack of inversion symmetry.
+At this point, we mention that this wandering can be counteracted by our previously developed resonance feedback system \cite{Babin2022}, integration of SiC colour centres into p-i-n diodes for stabilising their charge environments \cite{Anderson2019}, and that we have been able to find several V$_\mathrm{Si}^{-}$ centres with only weak spectral wandering in our membrane D2 (\SIrange{0.63}{0.72}{\micro\meter}, see Supplementary Note 11).